 The number of variables available depends on the amount of RAM on a particular device and the size of the variables and arrays.
 PBP reserves approximately 24 RAM locations for its own use.
-It may also create additional temporary variables for use in sorting out complex equations.
+It may also create temporary variables that use additional RAM locations that are used for sorting out complex equations.